89luca89/distrobox/docs/README.md

 distribution notes.

-There are ways to install [Podman without root privileges and in home.](compatibility.md#install-podman-in-a-static-manner) This should play well with completely sudoless setups and with devices like the Steam Deck.
+There are ways to install [Podman without root privileges and in home.](compatibility.md#install-podman-in-a-static-manner) This should play well with completely sudoless setups and with devices like the Steam Deck (SteamOS).

 ---